top of page

 Practice Self-Compassion

+Many people with anxiety are extremely critical of themselves.
 Healing often involves learning how to relate to yourself with more patience, gentleness, and understanding.

 Reach Out for Support

+Anxiety tends to grow in isolation.
 Supportive relationships, community, and therapy can make a significant difference in helping people feel more grounded and connected.

 Seeking Anxiety Counselling in Vancouver or Richmond, BC